Studying with MBS: Whether from home or later on campus, we’ve got you covered

 Dr Xueyuan Wu is a Senior Lecturer in Actuarial Studies and teaches Insurance Risk Models in Master of Commerce (Actuarial Science).
 Dr Wu's main research interests include Matrix Analytic Methods (MAMs) in risk theory, discrete-time risk models, correlated risk models and ruin theory.
 He is also interested in actuarial statistics.

 David Heath teaches Actuarial Practice and Control (I and II), and General Insurance Practice.
 David Heath has over 25 years' experience as a consulting actuary, specialising in general insurance, accident compensation, and legal calculations.
 David also acts as a company director, and is the Chair of the Audit Committee at the Transport Accident Commission.

 "The facilities, resources and support provided by the university are unparalleled in Australia, and the university’s prestige would distinguish me within the industry.
 The opportunity to study the Master of Commerce (Actuarial Science) has enhanced my knowledge in the field of Actuarial Science."

-Bryan is currently working as an Actuarial Analyst at AIA Australia.
+Bryan completed in 2018 and is currently working as an Actuarial Analyst at AIA Australia.